aurajs/aura/README.md

 app.use('extensions/reverse');
 ```

-This will call the `initialize` function of our reserve extension.
+This will call the `initialize` function of our `reverse` extension.

 Calling `use` when your `app` is already started will throw an error.